edwardcallow/tesco-jargon/e.md

 #### Essential clothing
 Clothing including men’s, women’s and kids’ socks, hosiery, nightwear, kids’ vests, underwear, bras, briefs and baby basics.

-#### Electronic temporary hours adjustment form (ETHAF)
-A payroll document on mainframe used to report changes to basic working hours, for example adding overtime, sick days and holiday.

 #### European article number (EAN)
 A unique 13-digit number allocated to each product and sometimes shown after the Tesco Product Number on a shelf edge label.
 It is more commonly known as a barcode number.
 You may hear people refer to a product’s EAN – this is the European Article Number.